Inclusion - Board Certification in Inclusion in Special Education (BCISE) Program

-Well trained special education and general education teachers are considered the key to the success of inclusive education.
+Well trained special education and general education teachers are considered the key to the success of inclusion education.
 They are expected to provide an appropriate education to the wide variety of diverse students they will come in contact within this type of setting.
 Therefore, their positive attitudes toward inclusion of pupils with special needs are critical.
 These teachers with a high sense of self-efficacy and a belief in their ability to motivate their pupils, even those with mild and severe disabilities, have been found to have a direct impact on student achievement and emotional well-being.
 A high sense of self-efficacy among these specific teachers also influences dialogue and cooperation between school staff and parents in developing individual programs for this diverse population.

 According to UNICEF, there is a global shortage of teachers, particularly of teachers who are sufficiently trained and motivated to include children with disabilities (and from other marginalized groups) in regular schools.
 Yet, such inclusion is vital for achieving Education for All goals and bringing the millions of currently excluded children into education.

-In order to develop the skills, experience and confidence to be inclusive of all children, teachers need to learn about and practice inclusion education during pre-service and in-service training, and they need to be given opportunities for continuing professional development.
+In order to develop the skills, experience and confidence to be inclusion of all children, teachers need to learn about and practice inclusion education during pre-service and in-service training, and they need to be given opportunities for continuing professional development.